NixOS/rfcs/rfcs/0000-rfc-process.md

 are much more likely to make progress than those that don't receive any comments.

-Eventually, somebody on the [core team] will either accept the RFC by merging the pull request, at which point the RFC is 'active', or reject it by closing the pull request.
+At this point, the person submitting the RFC should find at least one "buddy" that will help him bring the RFC to reality.
+The goal is to improve the chances that the RFC is both desired and lilely to be implemented.

 Whomever merges the RFC should do the following: